Chrono32123/remind-o-tron/README.md

 # remind-o-tron
-Reminder Bot for Discord written in Python
+Reminder Bot for Discord written using Discord.js